usarscotus/legal-directory/frcmp/rule_6.md

 (h) Excusing a Juror.
 At any time, for good cause, the court may excuse a juror either temporarily or permanently, and if permanently, the court may impanel an alternate juror in place of the excused juror.

-(i) “Indian Tribe” Defined.
+&nbsp;&nbsp;(i) “Indian Tribe” Defined.
 “Indian tribe” means an Indian tribe recognized by the Secretary of the Interior on a list published in the Federal Register under 25 U.S.C. §479a–1.